ziad-atef/Embedded-systems-design-questions/Final2020/README.md

         requiredTemp += inc;
-        temperatureTimeOfChange = millis()/(60e3); // reset the time when the temperature is changed showOnSevenSegment(requiredTemp); // show the requiredTemp on the display }
+        temperatureTimeOfChange = millis()/(60e3); // reset the time when the temperature is changed showOnSevenSegment(requiredTemp); // show the requiredTemp on the display Capture = 0; // reset the capture variable for the compressor to start operating again }
       else if(Mode == MODE_FAN_SPEED) {
         updateFanLevel(inc);